Ironhack-Data-Madrid-Marzo-2022/4.1-lab-api-scavengers-game/README.md

 ## Getting Started

+### CREATE NEW TOKEN
 In order to get started, we'd like you to create a new access token in your [Github account](https://github.com/settings/tokens).
 1. Go to settings in you profile.
 1. On the left sidebar, click **Developer settings**.
 1. Click `Personal access tokens`>>`Generate new token` in the page.
 1. Enter token description.
 1. Select the scopes for which you allow the token to access.
 Check at least all the `repo` checkboxes as shown in the screenshot below.
 1. Select the expiration date for your token.
-To avoid problems if we accidentally upload our token you can set it for tomorrow. *Hint: remember to write a comment in your notebook to remember that this token is not working forever.*
+To avoid problems if we accidentally upload our token you can click on `custom` and set it for tomorrow. *Hint: remember to write a comment in your notebook to remember that this token is not working forever.*
 1. Click `Generate token`.
 Github will create a personal access token for you.
+1. At this point Github will show you a new token. :exclamation: Make sure you save the token on your computer because this is the only time you will see the token string.
+If for any reason you lost your token, simply come back to Github and re-authorize yourself a new token.

 ![Github create personal token](imgs/github-create-token.png)

 A personal access token is a secret password to allow you or your app to make remote requests to the Github API.

-:exclamation: Make sure you save the token on your computer because this is the only time you will see the token string.
-If for any reason you lost your token, simply come back to Github and re-authorize yourself a new token.

 :warning: **Do not share your Github personal access token with anyone else!
 Hackers can use your token to do bad things that make damage and result in suspension of your account.**

+### CHECK NEW TOKEN

 After generating the token, you can test it with `curl` in the Terminal.
 Assuming your Git username is `johndoe` and token is `d10ev1shpm10x5qox9ckw1k9b792p9rq0ogplpn5cyo55`, you can make the curl command in the following way: